MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

 1. In WinDbg Preview, select **File** > **Launch executable (advanced)**.

-2. Fill in the path to the user mode executable that you wish to record or select browse to navigate to the executable.
+2. Enter the path to the user mode executable that you wish to record or select **Browse** to navigate to the executable.
 For information about working with the Launch Executable menu in WinDbg Preview, see [WinDbg Preview - Start a user-mode session](windbg-user-mode-preview.md).

     ![Screen shot of WinDbg Preview showing start recording checkbox in launch executable (advanced) screen](images/ttd-start-recording.png)